 LDEQ recommends the local fire department be notified prior to a burning event.
 Vegetative debris burn sites consist of open burning and burning via the use of a portable air curtain destructor (ACD, also known as air curtain incinerator or pit burner).
 Proximity to roads and dwellings is of particular importance in the selection of sites for this activity.
-In general, 1,000 feet is considered the minimum distance a burn site should be located away from any residences or businesses.
+In general, 1,000 feet is considered the minimum distance a burn site should be located away from any residences, businesses, schools, hospitals, clinics, and roads.